gstanden/scst-3.x-debian/README.md

 ### Begin GLS 2017-07-23 Update ###

-NOTE:  There are still some issues with this.
-It MAY NOT WORK for you.
+NOTE:  The issues are RESOLVED and this SHOULD WORK for creating SCST DKMS Packages on Debian-based systemd-enabled Linuxes.

-I'm working as fast as I can to resolve the issues.
-I apologize for the delays.
+I apologize for the delays getting the issues resolved.

 Thanks for your patience.